bingmp/idbview/README.md

 #### Contribution

-1. All the above code is built by Bingmp.
+1. All the above code is built by Bingmp(bingmp@stu.cqmu.edu.cn).